 The Michigan Asset Management Council was created by Public Act 499 of 2002.
 To meet the requirements of the Act, an annual statewide review of paved federal-aid roadways is conducted using resources of the Michigan Department of Transportation (MDOT) and other local agencies.
-This year due to Coronavirus (COVID-19) concerns, BCATS along with its local partners elected not to collect data in 2020.
-BCATS is planning to collect the entire federal aid eligible road network in 2021.

-In Bay County, BCATS teams with the City of Bay City, MDOT and the Bay County Road Commission to inventory the surface condition of 250.2 miles of federal aid eligible streets and highways.
-In 2019, roughly 23.1 miles of federal aid eligible roads were rated within Bay City, while 227.2 miles of federal aid eligible roads were rated primarily in the Northern half of Bay County.
-Of the roads rated this year, the data indicates that 15% of the federal-aid roadways in Bay County were rated in good condition, 35% in fair condition, and 50% were rated in poor condition.
-In addition to collecting PASER data for the Federal Aid Roads in Bay City and Bay County, all local roads in Bay City (164.01 miles) were rated by BCATS staff alongside Bay City staff.
-The Bay County Road Commission also collected
+In Bay County, BCATS partners up with the City of Bay City, MDOT, and the Bay County Road Commission to inventory the surface condition of 342.8 miles of federal aid eligible streets and highways.
+During 2022, roughly 48.3 miles of federal aid eligible roads were rated within the City of Bay City, while 294.5 miles of federal aid eligible roads were rated outside of the Bay City limits, within the County.
+Of the roads rated this year, the data indicates that 21% of the federal-aid roadways in Bay County were rated in good condition, 27% in fair condition, and 52% were rated in poor condition.
+BCATS Staff will focus on local road PASER collection within all of Bay County throughout 2023.

-PASER data for 802.9 miles of local, county-owned roads.
 To view current and historical PASER data for Bay County, please visit the new Bay County PASER Dashboard available at: https://arcg.is/PGS400